 The opportunity to participate in collaboration is a necessary precursor of collaboration (Bjuresäter et al. 2008, Buckley et al. 2009, Hull & O'Rourke 2007, Lundqvist & Axelsson 2007, Osborn & Townsend 1997, Simonsen-Rehn et al. 2009).
 The support of the organization towards the provision of the opportunity to collaborate was also highlighted in some studies (Gillespie et al. 2010, Hull & O'Rourke 2007, Simonsen-Rehn et al. 2009).
 For example, a lack of qualified nurses in the organization and negative attitudes towards of collaboration was found to reduce collaboration (Gillespie et al. 2010).

 Osborn and Townsend (1997) suggest that healthcare leaders should acquire more knowledge about workload and staffing demands to provide the opportunity for collaboration.
-These opportunities include, the provision of time and expertise, for giving and taking instructions, for giving advice and for providing information over the telephone.
+These opportunities include the provision of time and expertise, for giving and taking instructions, for giving advice and for providing information over the telephone.
 More recent studies support this emphasizing the importance of opportunities for staff to meet and have the time for collaboration (Bjuresäter et al. 2008, Hull & O'Rourke 2007, Robinson & Street 2004).
 Communication tools that can be used to enhance opportunities for collaboration include teleconferencing (Hull & O'Rourke 2007), face-to-face meetings (Hull & O'Rourke 2007, Kirsebom et al. 2013), telephone provision (Dunnion & Kelly 2005, Kirsebom et al. 2013, Osborn & Townsend 1997), letters, follow-up forms, fax and e-mail (Dunnion & Kelly 2005), voice mail, and digital images (Buckley et al. 2009).
 However, to obtain the best use of these tools, especially the electronic information systems, clearer guidelines and more training in using these systems are required (Kirsebom et al. 2013).

 Knowledge